mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-0.md

   | jq -r '.Stacks[0].Outputs[1].OutputValue' | tr ',' '\n')
 ```

-- Create the `install-config.yaml` - setting the subnets recently created (parent zone only)
+- Create the `install-config.yaml` setting the subnets recently created (**parent region only**)

+> Adapt it as your usage, the requirement is to set the field `platform.aws.subnets` with the subnet IDs

 ```bash
 cat <<EOF > ${PWD}/install-config.yaml